MarcvdSluys/org-agenda-archive/README.md

 ```

 This allows me to view clocked time per project or class, but also for all research or teaching, or simply all
-work.  keeping this structure in my archive files allows me to do the same for ancient times if necessary.
+work.
+Keeping this structure in my archive files allows me to do the same for ancient times if necessary.

 ## Example use ##